-- Race Officials; - A total of two (2) crew members per motorcycle, plus the rider;
+- · Race Officials; - A total maximum of two (2) persons per motorcycle.
+If the rider chooses to remain in Parc Ferme, the rider will be countered as one of the two.

-This can include the rider, team manager and one technician, or the rider and two technicians, this applies until the motorcycles are released by the ASBK Technical Staff.
+This applies until the motorcycles are released by the ASBK Technical Staff.